Meet the Team

 -

-Director of Outreach, blends professional expertise with lived experience in addiction, mental health, and the legal system.
-She specializes in reentry services and business development, driving program growth and strategic partnerships that create lasting community impact.
+The Tacoma Project’s Program Manager, Docc Mitchell, blends professional expertise with lived experience in addiction, mental health, and the legal system.
+He specializes in reentry services and business development, driving program growth and strategic partnerships that create lasting community impact.

 -

-Housing Director, draws on lived experience with addiction, mental health, and the justice system to oversee housing operations.
-She provides stability, support, and guidance, ensuring both clients and staff thrive in their recovery journey
+The Tacoma Project’s Housing Director draws on lived experience with addiction, mental health, and the justice system to oversee housing operations at Where Do They Go.
+She provides stability, support, and guidance, ensuring both clients and staff thrive in their recovery journey.